-There are two ways to redo the last action in Excel, either by shortcut keys or by adding the Repeat Command button into the Quick Access Toolbar.
+There are two ways in which one can redo the last action in Excel.
+The first method is through the use of shortcut keys.
+The second option is to add the Repeat Command button into the Quick Access Toolbar.

-Following are the steps to add Repeat Command button into the Quick Access Toolbar for easily repeating your previous action.
+Method 2: Repeat Command button into the Quick Access Toolbar

-- Click the Customize Quick Access Toolbar button on the ribbon, and from the drop-down list click More Commands.
-See screenshot
+Step 1: Click the Customize Quick Access Toolbar button in the ribbon, then click more commands from the dropdown list.

 Figure 2.
-Step 1 Adding Redo Last Action Button into Quick Access Toolbar
+Redo the Last Action in Excel through Repeat Command button into the Quick Access Toolbar

-- Now the Quick Access Toolbar shows the Repeat command button in the ribbon.
-You can now redo the last action by just clicking on it.
+Step 3: With the Repeat command button in the ribbon, you can easily Redo the last action by simply clicking on it.

 Most of the time, the problem you will need to solve will be more complex than a simple application of a formula or function.
 If you want to save hours of research and frustration, try our live Excelchat service!
 Our Excel Experts are available 24/7 to answer any Excel question you may have.
 We guarantee a connection within 30 seconds and a customized solution within 20 minutes.